isomerpages/cris-corp/_cris-corporate-gift-catalogue/CRIS Corporate Gift Catalogue FAQ.md

 **I have decided on a gift.
 How do I procure the item(s) for my upcoming event / meeting?**
-* Seek an email approval from your RO, clearly stating the selected item(s).
+* Seek an email approval from your RO, clearly stating the selected item(s) and costs.
 The email should include an additional liner if customisation is required.
 * Fill out the [Gift Request Form](for.sg/cris-corp-form) and attach the email approval.
 * Please note that the Gift Request Form is the official channel for requesting gifts, and it is essential to provide the required information accurately.

-For more information, please visit the [SCRI website](https://www.scri.edu.sg).
+**What customisation options are available?**
+* Basic customisation is provided in the form of a sticker or metal plate.
+* Apart from that, special customisation is subjected to the vendor's discretion and given timeline.
+These options may include printing of BU logos, custom-designed packaging, or stickers.
+* For special customisation, requests should be submitted at least three weeks in advance.

+If you have any additional questions or concerns, please reach out to CRIS Corp Comms.